Spectroscopy of AT 2016blu's recurring supernova impostor outbursts

 The Binospec spectrum was obtained 4 days before a luminosity peak in the light curve.
 Interestingly, a subsequent Binospec spectrum, taken 15 days later, reveals that the double dips have merged into a single absorption feature, and later, on April 18, 2021, the P~Cygni absorption disappears completely.
 There is a possibility that some double-dip features were missed owing to the low resolution of some of the spectra. \cite{V22} also reported no detection of any distinct double-dip absorption features in H$\beta$ and H$\gamma$.
-P~Cygni absorption features with multiple or discrete components are sometimes seen in the variable winds of LBVs \citep{R11,S03,S01,L94,S83}, and these have been linked to wind variability resulting from the bistability jump \citep{G11}.
+Double-dip absorption features are also detected in SN~2005gj \citep{T08}, but these features are not common in SN spectra.
+P~Cygni absorption features with multiple or discrete components are also sometimes seen in the variable winds of LBVs \citep{S83,L94,S03,S01,R11}, and these have been linked to wind variability resulting from the bistability jump \citep{G11}.
 However, we note that the velocities seen here in AT~2016blu are significantly faster than the typical speeds of 100--200 km s$^{-1}$ when these are seen in normal LBVs.